Wallet-Chat/widgetdemo/README.md

 1) Include *src/components/WalletChat/*, and *src/compoments/ButtonOverlay/* in your source

-2) On any page you which to have the chat widget active include:
+2) On any page you wish to have the chat widget active, include:

 ```import WalletChatWidget from '/components/WalletChat/WalletChat'```